mortaas/vive_rrcc/vive_bridge/README.md

 ## Compatibility

 The package was tested with:
-* HTC VIVE with OpenVR SDK 1.0.15 and Ubuntu 16.04 LTS running ROS Kinetic Kame (1.12.13)
+* HTC VIVE with OpenVR SDK 1.2.10 and Ubuntu 16.04 LTS running ROS Kinetic Kame (1.12.13)

 ## To-do list
-* Save and load the parameters that are changed by dynamic reconfigure